The Red Team Becomes the Release Theater

 The second limitation is incentives.
 If the provider defines the scope, controls the model version, selects the tasks, withholds logs, classifies reports, and writes the summary, the exercise may be adversarial only at the surface.
 The red team attacks the system, but the institution controls what counts as a wound.

 The third limitation is repair theater.
 A company can fix the examples without fixing the class of failure.
 It can patch prompts, blacklist strings, add refusal templates, or tune around the public exploit while leaving the underlying pattern intact.
-In generative systems, the visible exploit is often just one path through a broader behavioral manifold.
+In generative systems, the visible exploit is often just one path through a broader behavioral pattern.

 The fourth limitation is release timing.
 Red teaming is often concentrated before launch, when the product team wants a green light.
 But deployed systems drift.
 They receive new tools, connectors, memories, policies, model updates, retrieval corpora, plugins, and user habits.
 A pre-release exercise can become stale almost immediately after deployment.